plausible/docs/docs/events-api.md

 In most cases we recommend installing Plausible via our provided [script](/docs/plausible-script) or one of the many integration packages listed [here](/docs/integration-guides).
 However, if there's no easy way for you to integrate with Plausible, you can still do so by sending events directly to our API.

+In addition, the Plausible Stats API offers a way to retrieve all defined goals/events with their properties.

 ## Endpoints
 ### POST /api/event